TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-1.markdown

 Please note that now the lexer shall output both an `EOF` and an `EOL` token, as the current line of code ends.
 The biggest issue you have to face here is that when you recognise a token then you have to skip it in the source text.

 After this test you may end up with some code duplication, as `get_token` and `get_tokens` perform similar tasks.
-If you haven't already, please use the first one in the second.
+If you haven't already, please call the former from the latter.
 It could also be worth doing some refactoring.
 Remember: you can confidently change your code, because as long as the tests pass your changes are correct!
 This is the true power of TDD.

 If you refactor the code creating helper methods you should make them "private" by prefixing their name with an underscore.
 This also means that you do not need to test them, in principle (watch [this talk](https://www.youtube.com/watch?v=URSWYvyc42M) by Sandy Metz on this subject).